Careless Whisper: Speech-to-Text Hallucination Harms: Calls to Action

 \section{Calls to Action}

 Lastly, we want to raise the following calls to action in the deployment of Whisper specifically:

 First, Whisper API users should be made aware of the fact that their transcriptions could include hallucinations rendering the output inaccurate, or even harmful.
-Second, OpenAI should ensure the inclusion of more people with lived experience in designing systems such as Whisper.
+Second, OpenAI should ensure the inclusion of more people with lived experience in underserved communities (such individuals with aphasia) in designing systems such as Whisper.
 Third, OpenAI should work to calibrate Whisper’s default settings to reduce randomness in transcriptions.
 Fourth, the speech-to-text community should identify the causes of Whisper’s underlying hallucinations, and examine whether there are disproportionate negative effects on certain subpopulations.
-This knowledge can be used to inform practitioners on next steps to improve the Whisper model, such as more advanced modeling or data collection of specific types of speech acoustics leading to hallucinations.
+This knowledge can be used to inform practitioners on next steps to improve the Whisper model, such as more advanced modeling, or data collection of specific types of speech acoustics leading to hallucinations.